Derbiecomet/Derbiecomet/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-My name is Deborah Onyeche
+My name is Deborah Onyeche.
 A data analyst driven by the intersection of operational precision and strategic decision-making.

 ---